 Mr. Brown has been a member of TroyGould PC, a Los Angeles law firm, since 2000.
-TroyGould PC represents Calavo as legal counsel on various matters.
-Mr. Brown brings to the Board of Directors over thirty years of experience counseling numerous public corporations in matters involving mergers and acquisitions, corporate governance, executive compensation, and compliance with the United States securities laws.
+Mr. Brown brings to the Board of Directors over forty years of experience counseling numerous public corporations in matters involving mergers and acquisitions, securities offerings, corporate governance, executive compensation, and compliance with the United States securities laws.